 What is the End of Life Care Pathway?

-- The needs of your family and other people close to you should be met as far as possible.
+- The needs of families and those identified as significant should be met as far as possible.

 - An individual plan of care should be agreed with you and delivered with compassion.